cloudmesh/cloudmesh-mpi/doc/report.md

 TODO

-#### Dynamic Process Management
+#### Dynamic Process Management with `spawn`

 In this example, we have two python programs, the first one being the manager and the second being the worker.

 > ``` {.python}
-> !include ../examples/dynamicProcess/manager.py
+> !include ../examples/spawn/manager.py
 > ```

 > ``` {.python}
-> !include ../examples/dynamicProcess/worker.py
+> !include ../examples/spawn/worker.py
 > ```

+To execute the example please go to the examples directoy and run the manager program

+>     $ cd examples/spawn
-Please cd into examples/dynamicProcess Executing `mpiexec -n 4 python dynamicProcess.py` yields:
+>     $ mpiexec -n 4 python manager.py

+This will result in:

 >     N: 100 rank: 4
 >     N: 100 rank: 1